© 2013 by: Opcode

 So it is a significant upgrade in terms of sound.
 And this is only the top

 200 Super Game Modules from the first and second round was quickly sold out.

 The first Coleco version from Opcode Games,

-the U.S. NTSC, PAL and ADAM Computer Systems.
+the U.S. NTSC, EU and Australian PAL and ADAM Computer Systems.

 so-called ColecoVision Super Games.

 You can recognize a Super Game on these brands below:

 These labels is to find on the package, as well